 Although fish and macroinvertebrates have been assessed across the state, some watersheds have fewer assessments than others.
 Most assessments have been conducted in small streams within the 81 watersheds, because small streams represent 80-90% of stream miles within watersheds (Leopold et al. 1964) and most are “wadeable” by biologists.
 Thus, the condition of the larger rivers is less well represented.
 These data are collected from small stream reaches (less than 500 m in length) that may reflect conditions in a reach, which may or may not represent the conditions in the entire stream.
 The MPCA has developed a disturbance index comprised of eight variables designed to quantify the overall degree of human disturbance acting upon a stream site.
 Streams were designated as reference sites if disturbance scores fell within the upper 25% of scores for their ecoregion.
 The O/E approach predicts presence or absence of species based on prediction for sites that are classified as least impaired (reference sites).
 Because levels and types of human disturbance vary across Minnesota, reference sites were chosen to reflect the best obtainable condition in each ecoregion, rather than a single standard that could be applied to the entire state.
 Thus, a least impacted site does not necessarily represent an unaltered site.
 For example, a “least impacted” site with the highest score in a watershed could be in an area with extensive agriculture or in a suburban area with suitable habitat for a limited number of organisms.
 There can be a range in the quality of the reference sites that underlie the scoring, resulting in low expected values, and in turn inflating all scores, which may explain relatively higher values than expected in agricultural regions.

-The process and selection of reference sites could be evaluated to limit sites to those that are least impacted.
 Additional data to bolster the assessments in watersheds with incomplete sampling would strengthen the assessment of Stream Species Quality.

 The watershed level scores will be re-calculated based on the catchment scores.
 This will align the results across scales to the same analysis approach and process.
 The catchment and watershed level scores will be updated annually based on on-going MPCA IBI data collection and MDNR mussel monitoring.